knowmics-lab/RNAdetector/README.md

 - transcribed UltraConserved Regions (tUCRs) (only for human)
 - circular RNAs (circRNAs)

-Other ncRNAs classes for human or other organism can be analyzed by uploading their genomic annotation on ***RNAdetector*** following the step-by-step procedures detailed in the user interface.
+The genomic annotations of all these above-mentioned classes of ncRNAs are already available for downloading from our remote repository.
+However, additional ncRNAs classes for human and other organism can be analyzed by uploading their genomic annotation on ***RNAdetector*** following the step-by-step procedures detailed in the user interface.

 ## Features
 ***RNAdetector*** has several important features such as: